Khadijaramlawi/khadijaramlawi/README.md

 ## 👋 Hi, I'm Khadija Ramlawi

-I’m a business analyst with a passion for innovation and community-driven solutions.
+I’m a business coach with a passion for innovation and community-driven solutions.

 Welcome to my GitHub profile!